Maus66/Maus66/README.md

 - 💞️ I’m looking to collaborate onn
 - 📫 How to reach me
 - 😄
-- ⚡ Fun fact: Like crypto!
+- ⚡ Fun fact: Like crypto! ну

 <!---
 Maus66/Maus66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.